-Application material is available from the Office of the Registrar or from the website, at www.unbc.ca/graduateprograms.
+Application information is available from the website, at www.unbc.ca/apply/graduate or from the Office of the Registrar.
 The requirements for admissibility include, but are not limited to, an acceptable academic standing (see 1.3.2), acceptable letters of reference, the availability of a supervisor within the program concerned, and the availability of adequate space and facilities.